shubh24/shubh24.github.com/_posts/2017-08-12-Indiahacks ML Hackathon -- Predict the number of lanes [LIVE BLOG].md

 **August 12, 16:32** Check-in #2 -- Having understood the construct of the problem, and looked at various correlations between features, i'm now down to building some basic features.
 I submitted a couple solutions based on a very simple heuristic -- minimum and maximum of the number of lane lines recorded(subtract that by 1) for every road.
 Didn't score anywhere close to good, but it let me get a hang of the problem.

 Learning:The evaluation criteria is F1-score for every value of number of roads, not the regular rmse used for regression based problems.

+**August 12, 18:08** Just had a cappucino, some good productivity flowing through the past hour or so.
+A basic feature-engineering pipeline is ready, raring up my xgboost and its parameters for a submit.